SVG Golf

 For an HTML inline-friendly SVG, got it down to 96 bytes(65% reduction):

 We release these into the public domain.
-You are welcome to use this icon in any of your project, commercial or otherwise.
+You are welcome to use this icon in any of your projects, commercial or otherwise.

 For Fun, Not Profit